The Monks Simeon, Fool-for-Christ, and his Fellow-Ascetic John

 Saint Parthenios, the holy wonderful father, worthy descendent of the hermits from Agapia Mountains, lived in this part of the world in the 17th century.
 Saint Hierarch Dosoftei, metropolitan of Moldavia, who knew many monks with great spiritual life in Moldavia, numbers pious Parthenios among the Romanian saints whose life and living he knew.

 Having been a disciple of abbot Euphrosynus, founder of the monastery in the Fathers’ Orchard, he is tonsured in the monastic realm by him.

 One cannot know how long he lived the coenobitic life and how long as a hermit.
 Tradition says he lived his hermit’s life in Scaunele (“Chairs”) mountain, following the example of the fathers of ancient times.

-Their daily programme was the following: they prayed in solitude at day time, reading especially the Psalms, which they knew by heart, and at sunset they tasted a little bread and boiled vegetables, and then worked at night saying Jesus’ prayer in mind and knitting baskets by hand.
+Their daily program was the following: they prayed in solitude at day time, reading especially the Psalms, which they knew by heart, and at sunset, they tasted a little bread and boiled vegetables, and then worked at night saying Jesus’ prayer in mind and knitting baskets by hand.